osixia/docker-phpMyAdmin/README.md

 docker-phpmyadmin
 =================

-A docker.io image to run phpMyAdmin
+A docker image to run phpMyAdmin